 Continuing Education Activity

-Mucolytics are drugs used in the management of mucus hypersecretion and its sequelae like recurrent infections in patients of COPD, cystic fibrosis, and bronchiectasis.
+Mucolytics are drugs used to manage mucus hypersecretion and its sequelae like recurrent infections in patients of COPD, cystic fibrosis, and bronchiectasis.
 They belong to a group of agents called mucoactive agents.
-This activity describes the different options and their respective mechanisms of action, indications, and contraindications pertinent for the members of the healthcare team as these are valuable agents in the management and treatment of productive cough and related muco-obstructive respiratory disorders.
+This activity describes the different options and their respective mechanisms of action, indications, and contraindications pertinent for the healthcare team members as these are valuable agents in the management and treatment of productive cough and related muco-obstructive respiratory disorders.

 - Identify the mechanisms of action of the various classes of mucolytic agents.